 In this class I attempt to provide the students with the fundamentals of live drawing to help them overcome the fear and challenge of transforming a 3D image, the model, into a 2D representation, the canvas, and to do it correctly proportionated and with a pleasant composition.

 Students will learn to use materials such as graphite pencils, red conte pencils, ink, compressed and vine charcoal to render live models.
-The class starts with the fundamental steps to draw the figure, including the basic knowledge of materials, drawing medium, papers and surfaces, measuring tools and other skills needed to translate a three dimensional object into a 2 dimensional object.
+The class starts with the fundamental steps to draw the figure, including the basic knowledge of materials, drawing medium, papers and surfaces, measuring tools and other skills needed to translate a three dimensional object into a two dimensional image.
 Elements of design and composition are covered in different sessions as well as basic proportions of the human figure.
 There is always a live model present in the class and students are encouraged to work exclusively from life.
 Demos are provided often at the start of a new concept or idea for clarification.

-This class builds up from the beginning so drop-ins are not welcomed and attendance is required to develop a structured base and to incorporate new concepts.
+This class builds up from the beginning, so drop-ins are not welcomed, and attendance is required to develop a structured base and to incorporate new concepts.